ds300/patch-package/README.md

   Specify the name for the directory in which the patch files are located

+- `--expect-patch`

+  Prints error when no patches happen.
+Best combined with `--error-on-fail` (enabled by default on CI).

 #### Notes

 To apply patches individually, you may use `git`: